datadesk/vr-interactives-three-js/README.md

 That's fine and all, but what the heck is a texturemap?
 Why are we doing all this?

-Remember the geometry is the shape of an object, and the material is what that object is made out of?
-Well think of a texture map as a paint job, or "skin" on an object.
+Remember the geometry is the shape of an object, and the material is what that object is made out of.
+Think of a texture map as a paint job, or "skin" on an object.
 It's basically an image mapped onto an object's surface.

 ![](http://www.trbimg.com/img-562bfce4/turbine/la-gale-crater-texture-20151024/600 "Color image of the Gale Crater created by a combination of images from the Viking spacecraft and the Mars Reconnaissance Orbiter.
 (NASA)")

-You might notice we have both our geometry and material now, so it's time to add them to the scene, **inside of the textureLoader callback** (so, before the "Leave this space blank" comment).
+You might notice we have both our geometry and material now, so it's time to add them to the scene, **inside of the textureLoader callback** (so, where the "Leave this space blank" comment is).

 ```javascript
         // This goes in the TextureLoader callback